joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 Now that we have the prerequisites installed!
 Let's set up Azure Optimization Engine!

- 1. In your favourite web browser, **navigate** to [**AzureOptimizationEngine**](https://github.com/helderpinto/AzureOptimizationEngine "https://github.com/helderpinto/AzureOptimizationEngine") GitHub repository.
+ 1. In your favourite web browser, **navigate** to the [**AzureOptimizationEngine**](https://github.com/helderpinto/AzureOptimizationEngine "https://github.com/helderpinto/AzureOptimizationEngine") GitHub repository.
  2. Select **Code**, **Download Zip**
  3. ![](/uploads/2022-03-12-09_23_49-helderpinto_azureoptimizationengine_-the-azure-optimization-engine-is-an-extensi.png)
  4. **Download** and **extract** the ZIP file to a location you can easily navigate to in PowerShell (_I have extracted it to C:\\temp\\AzureOptimizationEngine-master\\AzureOptimizationEngine-master)_